-inities Challenges ne community's vision for a transit-supportive station area nenity-rich Downtown Santa Clara.
-Properties close to San José Mineta International Airport have lower height limits regulated by FAA. ansit ridership and reduce the need for private vehicles.
-Key sites in the station area are zoned industrial. ore housing into the station area that can support Santa rersity's need for more workforce and graduate student Mid-rise development is currently more financially feasible than high-rise.
-Development on some major opportunity sites is moving forward without maximizing allowable densities. n active, vibrant place, complementary to, and within walking f the existing Downtown.
+Opportunities Challenges Support the community's vision for a transit-supportive station area Properties close to

+Properties close to San José Mineta International Airport have lower height limits regulated by FAA.

+Support transit ridership and reduce the need for private vehicles.
+Key sites in the station area are zoned industrial.

+Provide more housing into the station area that can support Santa Clara University's need for more workforce and graduate student housing.

+Mid-rise development is currently more financially feasible than high-rise.
+Development on some major opportunity sites is moving forward without maximizing allowable densities.

+Provide an active, vibrant place, complementary to, and within walking distance of the existing Downtown.

 Provide new development that will not add further vehicular congestion onto the streets.